-History in its broadest aspect is a record of man's migrants from one environment to another.
-This view and other observations of Hungtington to the foundation of the elements of Human Geography have revolved around some deterministic ideas.
-Geography of the first vital necessities: Fundamental physiological needs-food, sheltor and clothing.
+History in its broadest aspect is a record of man's migration from one environment to another.
+This view and other observations of Ellsworth Hungtington (1959) to the foundation of the elements of Human Geography have revolved around some deterministic ideas.
+The first vital necessities on the fundamental physiological needs of human beings are food, shelter and clothing.
+He included 4 types of human responses : 1.
+Material needs 2.
+Fundamental occupation 3.
+Efficiency 4.
+Cultural elements.